Head-to-Head Comparison

 Glass Health

-Glass Health scored 68 out of 100 in The Clinical AI Report's 2025 evaluation, ranking fifth overall.
-Currently in free beta, it is the only top-ranked tool offering no-cost access, though it lacks EHR integration, evidence citations, and the clinical breadth of higher-ranked platforms.
+Glass Health received a Good rating (3.8 / 5 stars) in Clinical AI Report's 2026 evaluation, ranking fifth overall.
+Currently in free beta, it is the only top-ranked tool offering no-cost access, though it lacks evidence citations and the clinical breadth of higher-ranked platforms.

 Our Assessment

-In our 2026 evaluation, Doximity (ranked #2, 74/100) outperforms Glass Health (ranked #5, 68/100) in overall physician satisfaction and editorial scoring.
-Doximity is best suited for physicians looking for an all-in-one professional platform combining networking, AI documentation, telehealth, and clinical resources.
+In our 2026 evaluation, Doximity (ranked #4, 4 stars) outperforms Glass Health (ranked #5, 3.8 stars) in overall physician satisfaction and editorial scoring.
+Doximity is best suited for physicians already embedded in the Doximity ecosystem who want AI-powered clinical answers, drug reference, and documentation without switching platforms.
+Especially relevant for practices with enterprise Doximity contracts.
 Meanwhile, Glass Health is a stronger choice for physicians and medical students who want a focused, free, AI-powered tool for generating differential diagnoses and clinical plans.
-Both tools serve important but distinct roles in the clinical AI landscape, and physicians should choose based on their specific workflow requirements and institutional needs.
+Both tools serve important but distinct roles in clinical care workflows, and physicians should choose based on their specific workflow requirements and institutional needs.